 The Downsides of Xamarin

-Third Party Library Support– Xamarin does not offer binding to all third party libraries, it offers bindings only to some while for the others developers will need to provide it by themselves.
+Third-Party Library Support– Xamarin does not offer to bind to all third party libraries, it offers bindings only to some while for the other developers will need to provide it by themselves.
 This does not leave things simple.
-Android and iOS has other third party libraries such as UI components which become addictive for the mobile users.
+Android and iOS have other third party libraries such as UI components which become addictive for mobile users.

-.Net Libraries are Not Portable- If you’re planning on using PCL core Library, then you will have hard time finding a third party library that will offer support.
-The companies which offer .Net library for interface don’t support the PCL version yet.
-This precisely leaves you to relying on the native libraries which have drawbacks.
+.Net Libraries are Not Portable- If you’re planning on using PCL core Library, then you will have a hard time finding a third party library that will offer support.
+The companies which offer .Net library for an interface don’t support the PCL version yet.
+This precisely leaves you to rely on the native libraries which have drawbacks.

 Summing It Up:

-We support using Xamarin, however with a realistic approach that the positive do not always outweigh negatives.
-We do not advice on using Xamarin or even Native mobile app development for all of your projects, rather we suggest you look into the following factors and then use Xamarin platform:
+We support using Xamarin, however, with a realistic approach that the positives does not always outweigh negatives.
+We do not advise on using Xamarin or even Native mobile app development for all of your projects, rather we suggest you look into the following factors and then use the Xamarin platform:

-- Does your app have a large number of on-device logics?
+- Does your app have a large number of on-device logic?
 Can they be handled and controlled on the backend server?
-If this is not the case then you can use naïve platform because in alternate case the amount of code shared will be minimal.
+If this is not the case, then you can use the naïve platform because in alternate case the amount of code shared will be minimal.

 - If you want to keep the mobile app running for a longer time and already have a team that develops and maintains C# or .Net languages.

 - Do you intend to use one or more than one Window devices?